Ayhan Kaynak

-Ayhan Kaynak (born 4 March 1967) is a Turkish former footballer who played one season in the Süper Lig with Adana Demirspor.
+Ayhan Kaynak (born 4 March 1967) is a Turkish former professional footballer who played as a midfielder, spending one season in the Süper Lig with Adana Demirspor.

-Professional career
+Career

-Ayhan made his professional debut with Adana Demirspor in a 2–1 Süper Lig win over Karşıyaka S.K. on 11 June 1989.
-After his debut season with Adana Demirspor, Ayhan spent the rest of his career in the lower divisions in Turkey.
+Kaynak made his professional debut with Adana Demirspor in a 2–1 Süper Lig win over Karşıyaka S.K. on 11 June 1989.
+After his debut season with Adana Demirspor, he spent the rest of his career in the lower divisions in Turkey.

 Personal life

-Ayhan was born in to a large family of 8 children.
+Kaynak was born in to a large family of eight children.
 His brothers Orhan, Reşit, İrfan, Kayhan and İlhan were all professional footballers.